Product

 Source: Checkmk.com

-Checkmk is a unified network monitoring platform that provides complete visibility into a company's IT infrastructure.
+Checkmk is a cloud network monitoring platform that provides complete visibility into a company's IT infrastructure.
 It provides a real-time view of data centers, servers, and containers across hybrid and on-premises environments.

 It also supports over 2,000 plug-ins.
 This enables seamless integration with various technologies and vendors.

 Checkmk even comes with automation capabilities.
-Its modern REST API can take manual work off IT teams, which allows them to focus on other strategic tasks.
+Its modern REST API can take manual work off IT teams, which allows them to focus on other strategic tasks like cloud migration.

 • Raw: Its free and open-source platform is suitable for mid-sized infrastructures.